What’s it all about?

 This region was covered in ice and snow around 13000 years ago.
 Once this retreated towards the Arctic again, wildlife returned here and so did humans!
 For the past 12000 years or so, wild things and humans found a way to live together in a fairly balanced way.
 Farmers farmed; hunters hunted, and although a lot of land was cleared of trees to make good land for cereal crops and animal grazing, nature seemed to do well in partnership with us humans.
 But then the machine age began around 250 years ago and more humans needed space to live and work in.
 This expansion of the human population is continuing and it’s putting a terrible strain on wildlife and wild places!

-Many once common native animals, plants, insects, birds, reptiles, trees and shrubs have become scarce and some have either vanished completely or will do soon if we don’t do something to try to help them fight back for survival.
+Many once common native animals, plants, insects, birds, reptiles, trees and shrubs have become scarce and some have either vanished completely into history or will do soon if we don’t do something to try to help them fight back for survival.
 For several decades, people have realised that something drastic has to be done to help wildlife to survive.
 That’s why organisations like the RSPB, The Woodland Trust and many other conservation organisations were started.

 For You to Enjoy